AnthonyTechnologies/python-styleguide/documentation.md

         :prog: tool-name
         :show-nested:

-- Replace package.module:cli with the import path and callable for your Click entry point.
+- The token package.module:cli should be replaced with the import path and callable for the project's Click entry point.

 ### 5.4 Cross-referencing and intersphinx